Examples

 CREATE CONSTRAINT author_nationality FOR (author:Author) REQUIRE author.nationality IS NOT NULL

-In this case the constraint can’t be created because it is violated by existing data.
-Remove the offending nodes and then re-apply the constraint.
+In this case, the constraint cannot be created because it is in conflict with the existing graph.
+Remove or correct the offending nodes and then re-apply the constraint.

 Error message